zance21/dqxclarity/README.md

 ### Advanced

 `dqxclarity` was written as a command-line tool.
-There are several items you can toggle on and off using arguments:
+There are several items you can toggle on and off using arguments if you please:

 ```txt
 Usage: main.py [OPTIONS]